tqhuy2018/Casper-ObjectiveC-sdk/Docs/Help.md

    //then you generate the jsonString to call the getStateRootHashWithJsonParam function
     NSString * jsonString = [bi toJsonStringWithMethodName:@"chain_get_state_root_hash"];
 ```
+2. Use the jsonString to call the function:

++(void) getStateRootHashWithJsonParam:(NSString*) jsonString

-Output: the actual output is retrive within the function body
+Output: the actual output is retrieved within the function body of getStateRootHashWithJsonParam function:

 ```ObjectiveC
 [HttpHandler handleRequestWithParam:jsonString andRPCMethod:CASPER_RPC_METHOD_GET_STATE_ROOT_HASH];